 As part of its goal to educate the whole person and foster compassionate, responsible, globally aware citizens, the International Baccalaureate Diploma has the additional feature of a Creativity, Action and Service (CAS) component.
-This requires that each student participates in a minimum 150 hours over two years in creative or artistic projects, sports and community service activities.
-The hours are evenly distributed over the three areas and students monitor their own progress in a logbook, meeting regularly with the CAS Coordinator.
-The requirement is completed in the second term of the final year and includes a self evaluation essay.
+This requires that each student be engaged in a personal program of personal growth over two years in creative or artistic projects, sports and community service activities.
+The activities are evenly balanced over the three areas and students monitor their own progress using an online system called ManageBAC and through meetings and feedback from the CAS Coordinator, Todd Lamont.
+The requirement is completed in the spring term of the final year through a self reflection and exit interview.

 IB Diploma Programme (DP) Graduate Destination Survey